Skip to main content

 intugle-mcp

-This will start a server on localhost:8000 by default.
-You should see output indicating that the server is running and that the semantic_layer and adapter services are mounted.
+This will start a server on localhost:8080 by default.
+You should see output indicating that the server is running and that the semantic_layer service is mounted.

 Connecting from an MCP Client